Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 Here, we begin by entering the [Command Line Interface](../../cli/overview.md) via the [Web Terminal](../../remote-connection/web-terminal.md) connection method.
 We then navigate to the directory containing the `run.sh` input script under the [Home Folder](../../infrastructure/clusters/directories.md) of `cluster-007`, where we submit it for execution.

 We conclude by inspecting the [status of the job](../../jobs-cli/actions/check-status.md) on the selected cluster number "007" by entering the `watch qstat` command, for an automatically-refreshing version of `qstat`.
-Since only one lattice parameter was tested in this example animation for simplicity, only one job has been launched and is returned by `qstat` in this case (scanning over all three lattice parameters as in the original input script shown above would have correspondingly launched three distinct jobs).
+Since only one lattice parameter was tested in this example animation for simplicity, only one job has been launched and is returned by `qstat` in this case (scanning over all three lattice parameters, as in the original input script shown above, would have correspondingly launched three distinct jobs).

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/MBpd-yKUCM4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>